Free electricity supply: DISCOs make u-turn, say FG will pay

 “Again, as a key utility player in the Nigerian Electricity Supply Industry (NESI), we hereby reiterate our commitment to improving service delivery to the nation during this pandemic period and thereafter.”

-Oduntan noted that the power to be supplied was not free per se, stressing further that, “There is a need to make the following clarifications. “
+Oduntan, noted that the power to be supplied was not free per say, stressing further that, “There is a need to make the following clarifications. “

 “The energy to be supplied for the two months is not free from the DISCOs but is being paid for by the federal government, in partnership with the National Assembly.